LilFroggy/BingoHelper-Guide-Creation-Process/steps/buy.md

 - clientCommand (String)

 > [!NOTE]
-> Items listed in the ``items`` property are highlighted in menus: green = buying will not put you over the target; yellow = will put you over target.
+> Items listed in the ``items`` property are highlighted in menus: green = buying that amount will not put you over the target; yellow = buying that amount will put you over target.

 > [!TIP]
 > You can use ``%1%`` in the instruction to display the user's progress for item #1, ``%2%`` for item #2 progress and so on.